| Author |

 Hello everyone.

-I tested an original, used Mass Air Flow (MAF) sensor, part number OEN 059906461K, manufactured by Hitachi, model HTC AFH70-46.
-I drove with it, and the airflow is less than with the mass airflow sensor (MAF) from the third-party supplier HERTH & BUSS ELPARTS.
+I tested an original used mass airflow sensor (MAF) with part number OEN 059906461K, manufactured by Hitachi HTC AFH70-46.
+When I drove with it, the measured air mass was lower compared to the MAF sensor from the third-party manufacturer HERTH & BUSS ELPARTS.

-Summary: The air mass is at least 100mg/H less than with the third-party LMM, but the boost pressure remains similar.
+Summary: The air mass is at least 100 mg/h lower than with the third-party LMM, but the boost pressure remains similar.

 My suspicion is that the new turbocharger from BR-TURBO isn't a good fit for the car.
 It's best to use original GARRETT turbochargers.
-That is my opinion.
+That's my opinion.

 |